 Under Part IV of the Environment Act 1995 every local authority is required to regularly review and assess the air quality in its area to determine whether the Government's air quality objectives will be met.
-The Council is required to designate as an air quality management area (AQMA) any area which does not meet or is not likely to meet one or more of the objectives.
-To date (November 2012) no air quality management areas have been designated within Craven.
+The Council is required to designate an air quality management area (AQMA) where air quality objectives are exceeded.
+To date no air quality management areas have been designated within Craven.

-Craven District Council monitors Nitrogen dioxide (NO2) levels.
+Craven District Council only monitors Nitrogen dioxide (NO2) levels.

 Nitrogen Dioxide (NO2)